sairajkhope/rhino-zero/public/posts/alongside-2.md

 Our avatar design builds on Cassell's research on embodied conversational agents which established four critical abilities for effective human-computer interaction: recognizing and responding to verbal and nonverbal input; generating appropriate verbal and nonverbal output; managing conversational functions like turn-taking; and providing signals that indicate the state of the conversation.

+We also found that maintaining a balance of professional utility with a sprinkle of humor and unpredictability significantly increased user engagement.
+Users reported feeling more at ease interacting with Pal AI, stating that humor made their interactions feel less transactional and more genuinely conversational, aligning closely with Reeves and Nass’s "Media Equation" research (Stanford) on how humans instinctively respond socially to computers that exhibit human-like characteristics.

 The social dimensions of our system are informed by research on parasocial relationships with technology.
 As Lee et al. noted, unlike virtual characters in a TV set, physically embodied agents "can be experienced through all human senses" which potentially strengthens social responses.

 Our memory system incorporates principles from Horvitz's research at Microsoft on mixed-initiative interaction, particularly the importance of representing uncertainty about user needs and providing means for "users and computers to communicate information about intended or ongoing contributions to a solution."